srihariprasad-r/docker-code/ansible/Ad-hoc commands/README.md

 Above command will provide job id, which can be passed to async_status module

 ansible -i inventory multi -b -m async_status -a "jid=........"

+Ansible vault will be used to store api_keys/secrets etc, below command will encrypt

+ansible-vault encrypt playbook.yml